offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

-The following algorithm extends the matrix algorithm such that it can process much larger graphs.
+The following algorithm extends the matrix algorithm such that it can process much larger graphs at the expense of more computation time.
 It relies on two ideas.

 Recall that in the matrix implementation of global alignment, node weights are populated in a predefined topological order (either row-by-row or column-by-column).
 Imagine that you've chosen to populate the matrix column-by-column.
 The first idea is that, if all you care about is the final weight of the sink node, the matrix implementation technically only needs to keep 2 columns in memory: the column having its node weights populated as well as the previous column.